Doug McKinty: Club career

 In 1987, McKinty joined the newly established Vancouver 86ers in the Canadian Soccer League.
 From 1988 to 1991, Vancouver dominated the CSL, winning four consecutive league championships.
 When the CSL collapsed following the 1992 season, McKinty and his teammates moved to the American Professional Soccer League.
 McKinty remained with Vancouver until at least 1995.

 International career

 In 1986 and 1987, McKinty earned five caps with the Canadian U-20 national team as it qualified for the 1987 FIFA World Youth Championship.
 He did not enter any of the Canadian games in that tournament.

 McKinty also represented Canada at the 1987 Pan American Games.
-On April 2, 1992, McKinty earned his lone cap with the senior Canadian national team in a 5–2 win over China.
+On April 2, 1992, McKinty earned his lone cap with the Canada national team in a 5–2 win over China.